SharinLana/SharinLana/README.md

 # Hi there! 👋 I am Svetlana.

-A former Journalist, now a Front End Web Developer, I enjoy working with data, logic and language, love collaborations on new projects with like-minded people and learning all the time!
+A Front End Web Developer, I enjoy working with data, logic and language, love collaborations on new projects with like-minded people and learning all the time!

 - 🌱  I’m currently learning C++
 - 👩‍💻  I specialize on the MERN stack web development